csse-uoft/parcel2-ontology/Documents/Competency Questions/BEDEO Competency Questions.md

 - Is the resource physical or digital?
   - If it is a digital resource, what kind of digital resource is it? (e.g., URL, file)
   - If it is a physical resource, what kind of physical resource is it?
+- When was the resource created?
+- When was the resource made available?
+- Who owns the resource?
+- What entity is the resource associated with?

 ## Call for Proposals-related
 - Where is the development site located?